Scientology Church May Be Getting Own Channel, Rips Leah Remini Series Renewal

 Scientology expert Tony Ortega recently shared the church already has a channel guide that highlights the network’s upcoming programming.
 In addition, at a recent birthday celebration for deceased church founder L. Ron Hubbard, current leader David Miscavige is said to have formally shared the news with parishioners.

-Sources claim among the programming that will be featured is footage by Freedom magazine, at least nine hours of biographical episodes on Hubbard, a ‘Meet a Scientologist’ series and videos about the church’s ‘Fourth Dynamic Campaigns.’
+Sources claim among the programming that will be featured is footage by Freedom magazine, at least nine hours of biographical episodes on Hubbard, a “Meet a Scientologist” series and videos about the church’s “Fourth Dynamic Campaigns.”

 The Church opened its own TV studio last year in Los Angeles that Miscavige later described as “our uncorrupted communication line to the billions.”